earthly/earthly/docs/earthfile/earthfile.md

 #### `--no-cache`

 Force the command to run every time; ignoring any cache.
 Any commands following the invocation of `RUN --no-cache`, will also ignore the cache.

-If a target that uses `--no-cache` is `COPY`-ed from; all artifacts saved after the `--no-cache` will not use the cache when copying.

-If a target that uses `--no-cache` is used as the basis for a different target via `FROM`; all commands in that target will not use the cache either.

-If `--no-cache` is used as an option on the `RUN` statement within a `WITH DOCKER` statement, it behaves as if it were invoked as a regular `RUN` command, and all following commands will also ignore the cache.
+If `--no-cache` is used as an option on the `RUN` statement within a `WITH DOCKER` statement, all commands after the `WITH DOCKER` will also ignore the cache.

 ##### `--entrypoint`